-Alternative 3: After implementation of this amendment, if a shareholder account no longer has an associated valid or renewable reef fish permit (i.e., the permit is transferred or is not renewed within one year of the expiration date and is terminated), the shareholder(s) must divest of the account's shares as needed to meet the requirements set in Action 1 or the shares will be reclaimed by NMFS:
+Preferred Alternative 3: After implementation of this amendment, if a shareholder account that is required to be associated with a commercial reef fish permit no longer has an associated valid or renewable reef fish permit (i.e., the permit is transferred or is not renewed within one year of the expiration date and is terminated), the shareholder(s) must divest of the account's shares as needed to meet the requirements set in Action 1 or the shares will be reclaimed by NMFS:

 Option 3a: 1 year following the transfer or termination of the permit.

-Option 3b: 3 years following the transfer or termination of the permit.
+Preferred Option 3b: 3 years following the transfer or termination of the permit.

 Option 3c: 5 years following the transfer or termination of the permit.